RiemannONets: Interpretable Neural Operators for Riemann Problems

 \paragraph{Two-step} The training of DeepOnet can be split into two stages employing the approach of Lee and Shin \cite{lee2023training}.
 First, the trunk net is trained by minimizing the loss function

-where $\Theta$ represents all the trainable parameters of the trunk network and $\mathcal{A}_l$ denotes the elements of a trainable matrix defined as $\mathbf{A}\in \mathbb{R}^{r,vK}$ with $K$ the number of neurons of the output layer of the trunk net.
+where $\Theta$ represents all the trainable parameters of the trunk network and $\mathbf{A}$ denotes the elements of a trainable matrix defined as $\mathbf{A}\in \mathbb{R}^{r\times K\times v}$ with $K$ the number of neurons of the output layer of the trunk net and $v$ the number of all the primitive variables.
 In the equation \eqref{eq:firststep}, the index $l$ iterates over the neurons in the final layer of the trunk network.
 Let $\Theta^*$ and $\mathbf{A}^*$ be the optimal values of the trainable parameters.
-The second step consists of training the branch net by first performing a $QR$-factorization of the trunk net represented by the matrix $\mathbf{T}(\Theta^*)$ using the following formula:
+The second step consists of training the branch net by first performing a $QR$-factorization of the trunk net represented by the matrix $\mathbf{T}(\Theta^*)\in \mathbb{R}^{s\times K}$ using the following formula:

 where $\mathbf{qr}$ represents the QR-factorization function.
 In this study, we replaced the QR-factorization with the SVD decomposition since the SVD approach provides a unique solution and generates a hierarchical set of orthonormal basis functions.
 We can construct the equivalent Q, and R matrices for the SVD method as